jkjung-avt/jkjung-avt.github.io/_posts/2018-09-14-tf-trt-models.md

 The steps are:

-1. Flash Jetson TX2 with JetPack-3.3 (TensorRT 4.0 GA included).
+1. Flash Jetson TX2 with JetPack-3.3 (TensorRT 4.0 GA included). **See #3 below.**
 2. Install OpenCV 3.4.x.
-3. Install TensorFlow 1.10.0.
+3. Install TensorFlow 1.10.0. **Based on my testing, JetPack-3.2 with pre-built tensorflow 1.8.0 wheel worked pretty well (as advertised by NVIDIA).
+I'm currently conducting more testing to see which version of tensorflow would work best for JetPack-3.3.**
 4. Clone the code from my GitHub repo.
 5. Run the installation script.